MUKHTAR-02/super_100_programs/README.md

 ### Follow On-Screen Instructions
 - Follow On-Screen Instructions to make the life easier.

+## Program Categories
+- [Simple Programs]
+  - If-Else Programs
+  - Loops
+  - Patterns
+  - Arrays
+  - Functions
+  - Structure and Union
+  - OOPM
+  - Data Structure

 ## Contributions
 - Join us in building a rich learning environment.
 Contribute new programs, refine existing ones, or suggest improvements.

+## License

+- This project is licensed under the <a href = "LICENSE"> MIT License</a>
+- Feel free to suggest about more features and improvements.
+  Happy Coding! 🖥️✨